-Key Healthcare Associated Infection Headlines for June 2012
+Key Healthcare Associated Infection Headlines for May 2012

-- NHS Borders currently has a Staphylococcus aureus Bacteraemia (SAB) rate higher than the 2013 HEAT target rate. - NHS Borders Clostridium difficile infection (CDI) rate remains just below the 2013 HEAT target rate of 0.39 per 1000 Total Occupied Bed Days.
+- NHS Borders currently has a Staphylococcus aureus Bacteraemia (SAB) rate higher than the March 2013 HEAT target rate. - There has been a recent increase in out of hospital and community hospital cases of Clostridium difficile infection (CDI) but NHS Borders total rate remains just below the HEAT target rate of 0.39 per 1000 Total Occupied Bed Days by 31st March 2013.